dogmatiq/ferrite/internal/mode/usage/markdown/testdata/complete/platform-examples-use-defaults.md

       containers:
         - name: example-container
           env:
-            - name: PORT # an environment variable that has a default value
+            - name: PORT # an environment variable that has a default value (defaults to ftp)
               value: ftp
 ```